 - Place in a warm location for about 6 to 8 hours or overnight.

 - After 6 to 8 hours check to make sure that the yoghurt has begun to set up.
 Then refrigerate for 3 to 4 hours before eating.

-Please make sure to leave your questions and comments about this recipe!
+Please make sure to leave your questions, comments, and ratings below!

 I've been making yogurt on and off for over 40 years.
 Using the method of heating the milk first and when cool then adding small amount of leftover yogurt However, since recently getting a vintage 1950 Wedgwood Stove which keeps an oven temp at 120 all the time, I make yogurt once a week at least.
 I have found out its not necessary to heat the milk first as its already been pasteurize.
 Just add 2 Tbs yogurt to a small amount taken from a cold quart of whole milk, mix well .Add the rest of the quart ,cover and let rest for 8-10 hours in a warm spot.

 I love this idea!
 So fantastic.
 I will definitely try this with the lightbulb in my oven for warming.